MrWeckx/obsidian_apps/aliases/README.md

 ### Implementation.

-Clone the repository to a local file and *add your Obsidian Valut path to the `directories.py` obsidan_base_path variable in the root folder*.
+Clone the contents of alias folder to your computer and *add your Obsidian Valut path to the `directories.py` obsidan_base_path variable in the root folder*.
 I **highly suggest to make a backup copy** before using anything. ***I'm not responsible for missing files or any trouble, use it with caution.*** Also in order to help the programme make more backup copies *add an example folder to the safe_obsidian variable in `directories.py`*.

 *Execute python3 /path/to/root/aliases_ex.py*.